-The DTS-Houston Academic Achievement Award
+The DTS-Houston Bruce W. Fong Academic Achievement Award

-An annual award of \$300 is given by DTS-Houston to the master's-level graduating student on the Houston campus who has demonstrated the highest level of academic achievement at the Houston campus.
+An annual award of \$500 is given by Erik and Julie Salwen in honor of Dr. Bruce W. Fong, dean of DTS-Houston and professor of Pastoral Ministries (2012-2021), to the master's-level graduating student on the Houston campus who has demonstrated the highest level of academic achievement at the Houston campus.

-The DTS-Houston Servant Award
+The DTS-Houston Willie J. Bolden Servant Award

-An annual award of \$300 is given by the DTS-Houston executive team to the master's-level graduating student on the Houston campus who has demonstrated outstanding zeal in serving the Houston campus and community in the most recent academic year.
+An annual award of \$500 is given by the DTS-Houston executive team in honor of Dr. Willie J. Bolden, executive director of Community and Church Relations on the DTS-Houston campus and adjunct professor of Pastoral Ministries (2012-2019), to the master's-level graduating student on the Houston campus who has demonstrated outstanding zeal in serving the Houston campus and community in the most recent academic year.

-The DTS-Houston Oscar M. López Award for Evangelism and Cross-cultural Ministry
+The DTS-Houston Oscar M. López Award for Evangelism and Cross-cultural Ministry student on the Houston campus who demonstrates a calling to and competence in the areas of evangelism and cross-cultural ministry.

-An annual award of \$300 is given by Dr. and Mrs. Ken Hanna in honor of Dr. Oscar M. López, Senior Professor Emeritus of Pastoral Ministry at DTS-Houston and missionary with CAM International for over 40 years as a pastor, church planter, and educator, to the graduating student on the Houston campus who demonstrates a calling to and competence in the areas of evangelism and crosscultural ministry.
+An annual award of \$500 is given by Ken and Mary Hanna in honor of Dr. Oscar M. López, senior professor emeritus of Pastoral Ministry at DTS-Houston (1998-2010) and missionary with CAM International for over 40 years as a pastor, church planter, and educator, to the graduating

-The DTS-Houston Avis Blake-Thomas Award for Educational Minstries and Leadership
+The DTS-Houston Avis Blake-Thomas Award for Educational Ministries and Leadership

-This annual award is given by the Opened Bible Academy in loving memory of its co-founder Mrs. Avis Blake-Thomas (MACE, 2014) to the student on the Houston campus graduating with the MACE or MACL degree, who demonstrates competence and passion in the areas of teaching and leadership.
+An annual award of \$500 is given by the Opened Bible Academy in honor of its co-founder Mrs. Avis Blake-Thomas (MACE, 2014) to the student on the Houston campus graduating with the MACE or MACL degree who demonstrates competence and passion in the areas of teaching and leadership.